 Choosing the right weights for a dumbbell leg workout is what Alexander calls an "art form," because you want to be sure you're getting it exactly right.
 "While the goal of adding weight is to create resistance, we don’t want to unnecessarily increase the risk of injury," he says.
 His tip?
 Abide by the rule that, "you should be able to control the weight, the weight does not control you”.

-Because of this, the weight you choose depends entirely on your movements.
-If you’re doing unilateral movements, like step-ups and lunges, Alexander suggests choosing a light-to-midsized weight.
-“Movements that sincerely challenge your level balance and proprioception should not be performed with heavy loads,” he says.
+The weight you choose depends entirely on your movements.
+If you're doing unilateral movements, like step-ups and lunges, Alexander suggests choosing a light-to-midsized weight.
+"Movements that sincerely challenge your level balance and proprioception should not be performed with heavy loads," he says.
 For squats and deadlifts though, heavy weights are A-okay.